The following post is from Emily of Live Renewed: 6 Ways You Should Be Using Glycerin at Home

-The reason I have gylcerin is to add it to my homemade foaming hand soap.
+The reason I have glycerin is to add it to my homemade foaming hand soap.
 Just a squirt into the bottle does the trick; a little really does go a long way.

-I added glycerin to my original recipe of just castile soap and water because I found that my hands were really getting dried out in the winter time using this soap and had heard that glycerin was good for moisturizing.
-And as a bonus, it makes the soap smoother and glide more easily on your hands when washing.
+I added glycerin to my original recipe of just castile soap and water because I found that my hands were really getting dried out in the wintertime using this soap and had heard that glycerin was good for moisturizing.
+And as a bonus, it makes the soap smoother and glides more easily on your hands when washing.